bkemish/computing-resources-UQ/docs/ARDC_Jupyter_notebook_service.md

 The ARDC Jupyter Notebook Service is another service hosted on the ARDC Nectar Research Cloud.
 The allocations are small ( 10GB Storage 4vCPUs and 7.5GB of Memory ).
 However, there is less configuration required compared with other options.

- You choose 1 of 4 options
+ You can choose 1 of 4 options

 1. Minimal (adds command line tools useful when working in Jupyter applications)